-Here at Killer Creamery, we provide detailed keto ice cream nutrition facts, and we believe that eating healthy is more than just counting calories.
+Here at Killer Creamery, we want to provide you with all of the facts, and we believe that eating healthy is more than just counting calories.
 For us, eating healthy also means being happy.
 We want our customers to indulge in everything in moderation—and with our help, they can!
-We crafted a delicious low carb ice cream recipe that provides the nutritional value you seek while maintaining the taste and texture you love.
+We crafted a delicious low carb, sugar-free ice cream recipe that provides the nutritional value you seek while maintaining the taste and texture you love.
 With every mouthwatering spoonful, you’ll be rewarding yourself in more ways than one.
 Below, we discuss the nutritional information behind all of our ice cream flavors.

-*NET CARBS = TOTAL CARBS - ERYTHRITOL - FIBER - 4g ALLULOSE
+*NET CARBS = TOTAL CARBS - ERYTHRITOL - FIBER - ALLULOSE

 HOW IS IT SWEETENED?

-How much do you know about keto and keto ice cream nutrition?
-In the keto world, sugar-alternatives have become incredibly popular.
+How much do you know about sweeteners?
+In the our world, sugar-alternatives have become incredibly popular.
 It’s important to remember, however, not all sweeteners are created equal - both in taste and impact.
 That’s why we’ve strategically selected sweeteners that deliver the ultimate ice cream experience while keeping your body’s metabolic needs in mind.

 Allulose kicks off our line up with a sweet 4g per serving in every pint.
 Allulose is the new kid on the sweetener block and is actually considered a rare sugar found in nature.
 Despite its close resemblance to the traditional stuff, it has one tenth of the calories as table sugar.
 Allulose can be found naturally in small amounts of foods that you’re probably already very familiar with including figs, maple syrup, and raisins.
 Allulose has been shown to not have an impact on blood sugar, so be sure to subtract it (along with fiber and sugar alcohols) when calculating a product’s net carbohydrate content.